Learn More About Columbia's Commitment to Antiracism

 Read the mid-year progress reports from Fall 2020

 Resources for Promoting Social Justice and Combating Bias

-Find organizations advocating for justice across the country, gathered by members of the Task Force on Inclusion and Belonging and Columbia Libraries, and resources related to different identity groups.
+Find organizations advocating for justice across the country and resources related to different identity groups.

 The Graduate Initiative is part of Columbia’s commitment to diversity and the success of all graduate and professional school students.
 Events and workshops offer an opportunity for graduate students to collaborate with and participate in innovative programs and supportive spaces.

 Columbia welcomes undocumented and DACA students as part of our community.

 Racial Justice Mini-Grant Program